ElektraInitiative/libelektra/doc/tutorials/command-line-options.md

 ## Sub-Commands

 `elektraGetOpts` also supports sub-commands.
+Explaining sub-commands is easiest through the help of an example: `add` and `commit` are both sub-commands of `git`, since we can call `git add` and `git commit` and they do entirely different things.
-For example calling `git -p add` and `git add -p` result in different behavior.
-This is because the options that `git` understands are separate from the options that its sub-command `add` knows.
+The most important impact of using sub-commands is their effect on option arguments.
+For example calling `git -p add` and `git add -p` result in different behavior, since the `-p` option is interpreted differently.
+The options that `git` understands are separate from the options that its sub-command `add` knows.
 However, the option `-p` is understood by both.
 In `git` it is short for `--paginate` and in `add` it is short for `--patch`.

-The first thing you need to know about sub-commands is that they turn on `posixly = 1` mode.
-This means **all** options must be given before any non-option arguments (such as parameters or sub-commands).
+An important thing to know about sub-commands in `elektraGetOpts` is that they turn on `posixly = 1` mode.
+This means **all** options for a specific sub-command must be given before any non-option arguments (such as parameters or sub-commands).
 Otherwise, we couldn't distinguish between `git -p add` and `git add -p`.
+In other words an option argument is always assigned to the first sub-command to its left.
+Any element of `argv` that is not the argument for an option argument, either switches to a new sub-command or is the start of the parameter arguments.

 A sub-command is created by specifying `command` on a key.
 To enable sub-command processing the parent key of the whole specification must have `command` set to an empty string.
 All keys marked with `command` **directly** below another